 Clients without indefinite leave to remain are unlikely to receive a grant but small grants of £50 may be made to assist those who are destitute.

-The Trust would expect all clients to have claimed all eligible benefits and applied to all available local authority discretionary funds.
+Clients should have claimed all eligible benefits and applied to all available local authority discretionary funds.

 Grants are made to ensure that an individual’s basic needs are met, such as